-Once you have your local SEO squared away, it’s time to move on to content.
+Once you have your local SEO squared away, it’s time to move on to content for your drug rehab.

 When patients are looking for sober living homes, they don’t immediately Google “drug rehab near me.”
-Instead, think about the journey that they walk down to get to a point where they are looking for drug rehab.
+For best SEO practice, instead think about the journey that they walk down to get to a point where they are looking for drug rehab.